fabioseno/starving/README.md

 ## Description

-Every day Pragma team spend 30 minutes trying to decide where to go for lunch.
+Every day Pragma team spends 30 minutes trying to decide where to go for lunch.
 The Starving app was built to help them overcome this problem.

 ### 1. Pre-requisites